xolvio/md-blog/README.md

  * Publish / Unpublish / Archive / Unarchive workflows
  * I18n Support: the blog engine can be configured to work in any language
  * Send email to registered users when a new post is published
+ * Click on the "Insert Pictures" button to choose pictures, or Drag & Drop pictures into the editing area, and they will be uploaded and Markdown links created
 [Try the demo site](http://md-blog.meteor.com)

 [See the demo site code](https://github.com/xolvio/md-blog)